Cot to Bed Transition Guide (UK 2026): How to Choose the Best Toddler Bed

 Frequently Asked Questions

-At what age should a child move out of a cot?
+2. At what age should a child move from a cot to a bed?

-Most children transition between 18 months and 3 years, depending on readiness.
+Most children transition from a cot to a bed between 18 months and 3 years, depending on their development, mobility, and readiness.
+Signs include climbing out of the cot or needing more sleeping space.

 Leave a comment